manaskamal/XenevaOS/readme.md

 ## Contribute Financially:

-We are not funded by anyone and have been running this running this project bootstrapped.
+We are not funded by anyone and have been running this project bootstrapped.
 If you believe in our project and would like to support us financially, any amount would be really helpful!

 <div align="center">
     <a href="https://buymeacoffee.com/xeneva" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="41px"></a>